YamasakiRhys/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <br/>
 <p>
-Once that's done, we can install the PHP manager for IIS.
+Next, we can install the PHP manager for IIS.
 Open on the file and click OK to all the default selections.
 Do the same thing for the rewrite modules (rewrite_amd64 file).
 </p>
 <img src="https://i.imgur.com/Uh4Zwlj.png" height="80%" width="80%" alt="install php manager and rewrite"/>